 The WQBELs for dissolved copper discharges from MS4s to Newport Bay contained in Appendix 7 are consistent with the assumptions and requirements of the Toxic Pollutants (Metals) in San Diego Creek and Newport Bay TMDL (Toxics TMDLs) adopted by USEPA.
 These WQBELs remain unchanged from the 2009 Orange County MS4 Permit, except that they will be superseded by the WQBELs for dissolved copper contained in Appendix 10 upon the effective date of the TMDLs for Copper in Upper and Lower Newport Bay (Copper TMDLs), adopted through Santa Ana Water Board Resolution No. R8-2022-0012.
 The Copper TMDLs will not become effective unless and until approved by the State Water Board and USEPA.
 The WQBELs for all other metals and the WQBELs for copper discharges to San Diego Creek in Appendix 7 remain effective and unchanged by adoption of the Copper TMDLs.

 The Copper TMDLs retain as WQBELs the concentration-based loading capacity values based on the CTR saltwater criteria for dissolved copper (4.8 µg/L acute and 3.1 µg/L chronic) from USEPA’s Toxics TMDLs.
 However, the Copper TMDLs would revise the mass-based WLA for MS4 discharges to Newport Bay based on updated data.
-In USEPA’s Toxics TMDLs, mass-based loads for dissolved metals are based on available data from prior to 2002 and used a 20% margin of safety.
-The WQBEL for mass-based discharges of dissolved copper from MS4s to Newport Bay is 3,043 lbs/year in Appendix 7.
-The revised mass-based WLA from the Copper TMDLs uses data obtained from after 2002 and a 10% margin of safety.
-Appendix 10 would implement a WQBEL for mass-based discharges of dissolved copper from MS4s to Newport Bay of 2,501 lbs/year.
+In USEPA’s Toxics TMDLs, mass-based loads for dissolved metals are based on available data from prior to 2002 and used a 20 percent margin of safety.
+The WQBEL for mass-based discharges of dissolved copper from MS4s to Newport Bay is 3,043 lbs/yr in Appendix 7.
+The revised mass-based WLA from the Copper TMDLs uses data obtained from after 2002 and a 10 percent margin of safety.
+Appendix 10 would implement a WQBEL for mass-based discharges of dissolved copper from MS4s to Newport Bay of 2,501 lbs/yr.
 Since the WQBELs for dissolved copper discharges to Newport Bay from MS4s in Appendix 10 are either at least as stringent or more stringent than the WQBELs in Appendix 7, there will be no backsliding once the WQBELs in Appendix 10 take effect.

 Metals in San Gabriel River and Impaired Tributaries (Appendix 8)